Anthony Bourdain: Early life

 Anthony Michael Bourdain was born in Manhattan on June 25, 1956.
-His father, Pierre, was a classical music recording industry executive.
-His mother, Gladys (née Sacksman), was a New York Times editor.
-Anthony's younger brother, Christopher, was born a few years after him.
+His father, Pierre, was a salesman at a New York City camera store and a floor manager at a record store, and later became a classical music recording industry executive at Columbia Records.
+His mother, Gladys (née Sacksman), was a staff editor at the New York Times.
+Anthony's brother, Christopher, was a few years younger than him.

 Anthony grew up living with both of his parents and described his childhood in one of his books: "I did not want for love or attention.
 My parents loved me.
 Neither of them drank to excess.
 Nobody beat me.
 God was never mentioned so I was annoyed by neither church nor any notion of sin or damnation."
 His father was Catholic of French descent and his mother was Jewish.
 Bourdain stated that, although he was considered Jewish by halacha's definition, "I've never been in a synagogue.
 I don't believe in a higher power.
 But that doesn't make me any less Jewish, I don't think."
 His family was not religious.

-At the time of Bourdain's birth, Pierre was a salesman at a New York City camera store as well as a floor manager at a record store.
-He later became an executive for Columbia Records, and Gladys was a staff editor at The New York Times.

 Bourdain's paternal grandparents were French (his great-grandfather Aurélien Bourdain was born in Brazil to French parents) and his paternal grandfather Pierre Michel Bourdain emigrated from Arcachon to New York following World War I. Bourdain's father spent summers in France as a boy and grew up speaking French.
 Bourdain spent most of his childhood in Leonia, New Jersey.
 He felt jealous of the lack of parental supervision of his classmates and the freedom they had in their homes.
 In his youth, Bourdain was a member of the Boy Scouts of America.